thalient-ai/Security-Engineering/README.md

 # Security Engineering

 This project aims to make cybersecurity and systems security engineering standards and guidance more accessible and actionable.
-Here, you willl find CSV files containing structured data extracted from a variety of standards and sources.
+Here, you will find CSV files containing structured data extracted from a variety of standards and sources.

 **Why This Project Matters**